 Causes:

 The exact causes of OCD are not fully understood, but a combination of genetic, biological, environmental, and psychological factors is believed to contribute to its development.
 Research suggests that abnormalities in neurotransmitter systems, particularly serotonin, may play a role in OCD.
-Additionally, structural and functional abnormalities in certain brain regions, including the orbitofrontal cortex, anterior cingulate cortex, and striatum, have been implicated in the pathophysiology of OCD.
+Additionally, structural and functional abnormalities in specific brain regions, including the orbitofrontal cortex, anterior cingulate cortex, and striatum, have been implicated in the pathophysiology of OCD.

 Symptoms:

-OCD has 3 main elements:
+OCD has three main elements:

-• obsessions – where an unwanted, intrusive, and often distressing thought, image or urge repeatedly enters your mind
+- Obsessions – where an unwanted, intrusive, and often distressing thought, image, or urge repeatedly enters your mind

-• compulsions – repetitive behaviors or mental acts that a person with OCD feels driven to perform as a result of the anxiety and distress caused by the obsession
+- Compulsions – repetitive behaviors or mental acts that a person with OCD feels driven to perform as a result of the anxiety and distress caused by the obsession

-• emotions – the obsession causes a feeling of intense anxiety or distress
+- Emotions – the obsession causes a feeling of intense anxiety or distress

 The compulsive behavior temporarily relieves the anxiety, but the obsession and anxiety soon return, causing the cycle to begin again.